When searching the library catalog, you are likely to find items denoted as eBooks.

 To view an ebook, you must log into the library using your borrower ID and PIN.
 Then, click the View Online link to open it in your browser.
 It's that easy!

 Some ebooks allow multiple people to read the book at the same time; other books allow only one reader at a time.
 If you open a book and it is in use, check back at a later time or date.
-Some ebooks allow you to even "check out" the book for a week that will prevent others from reading the book.
-When the reserved time is up, it will automatically return.
+Some ebooks allow you to even "check out", or download, the book for a period of time.
+Once that time is expired, the book will automatically return.

 As mentioned before, ebook interfaces will vary depending on the vendor providing the book.
 Most allow you to search the entirety of the text.
 A magnifying glass usually signifies the search feature in ebooks.
 If the ebook does not have a magnifying glass icon, you can also look for phrases like "search in this publication" or "search in this book."
 In PDF ebooks, you can also use the shortcut of Ctrl+F (Windows) or Command+F (Mac) to open the search box.